 Techni Ice Coolers: What People Are Saying

-Techni Ice doesn’t have a ton of sales yet here in the US, but every review they’ve gotten so far has been 5-star on Amazon.
+Techni Ice doesn’t have a ton of sales yet here in the US, but every review they’ve gotten so far has been 5-star at Amazon.

 People are absolutely loving the low prices, and have been blown away how quickly the coolers arrive after ordering.
 (If they become anything like RTIC, you might want to act quick and order one for yourself now before they become backordered with a 6-month wait list).

 Also, plenty of people have said they replaced one of their big-name performance coolers with a Techni Ice, and that there’s absolutely no comparison in performance.